Global Affairs Major

 The Global Affairs major offers two tracks: international development and international security.
 Courses from Global Affairs and other undergraduate programs are designated as electives in either track.
-Majors must select one of the two tracks as their focus, but all are required to take the core course for each track.
+Majors must select one of the two tracks as their focus, but all are required to take the core course for both tracks.

 The international development track focuses on economic development and poverty, including global public health, in all but the world’s wealthiest countries.
 The international security track focuses on international relations, foreign policy, and diplomacy and includes topics relevant to national and human security.

-The senior capstone project is in the fall of the student's senior year.
+Majors complete the senior capstone in the fall of the senior year.

 The Jackson Institute has created the following tools to help current and prospective majors understand the requirements: